PierrickPochelu/word_tree_label/README.md

  <tr> <th> multi optional softmax </th> <td> <b>93.30%</b>             </td> <td> 65.86% </td> </tr>
  </table>

-&#42; To classify "animals or vehicles" with 10 output softmax we look if the class predicted belong is an animal or vehicle.
+&#42; To classify "animals or vehicles" with 10 output softmax we look if the class predicted belong to animal or vehicle super-class.

 <h2> References </h2>